drunkONdata/guardian/README.md

 * Adrienne Lim

 ### Our Project
-Guardian is your personal emergency broadcast system that allows you to send text alerts to your closest friends & family with your location and a link to a live video broadcast during a stressful encounter.
+Guardian is your personal emergency broadcast system that allows you to send text alerts to your closest friends & family with your location and a link to a live video broadcast during a dangerous encounter.
 It uses the Agora RTC platform in conjunction with Machine Learning & Deep Learning modules in AWS and Keras to provide a platform for multimodal sentiment analysis for legal cadence.

 ### Unique Features
 * Facial Expression Sentiment Analysis via AWS Rekognition